Minimize Risks and Test Your Minimum Viable Product

 As can be seen, the technique is much smarter than one might initially think!
 The main trick is to ask the right questions and draw the right conclusions from the answers received.

-Describing different kinds of MVPs, we shouldn't ignore the landing pages either.
+In describing different kinds of MVPs, we shouldn't ignore the landing pages either.
 They're very popular and effective.

 A potential customer gets to this stand-alone web page after clicking on an ad or in any other way (it doesn’t really matter!).
 And since he, a future user, got here, he should become your client.
 It's your chief goal, overriding purpose.
 So do your best to interest him in your product.